-In Section C.7, page 34, the applicant states it is committed to providing services to all patients, and will not discriminate against anyone based on income, payer status, race, ethnicity, age, sex, physical handicap, or the patient's ability to pay.
-In Section L.3, page 62, the applicant projects the following payor mix during the third full fiscal year (SFY2024) of operation following completion of the project, as illustrated in the following table.
+In Section C.7, pages 34-35, the applicant states it is committed to providing services to all patients, and will not discriminate against anyone based on income, payer status, race, ethnicity, age, sex, physical handicap, or the patient's ability to pay.
+In Section L.3, page 63, the applicant projects the following payor mix during the third full fiscal year (SFY2024) of operation following completion of the project, as illustrated in the following table.

-Payor Source CDT Beds

-Percent of Total Days of Care
+Payor Source CDT Beds Percent of Total Days of Care

 Self-Pay 0.5%

 Insurance 7.5%

 Other 92.0%

 Total 100.0%

-Applicant states the "Other" cat tegory includes "LME-MCOs and Federal

-\Applicant states the "Other" category includes "LME-MCOs and Federal Probation, local county and law enforcement."
+^{}Applicant states the "Other" category includes "Managed Care Organizations, Federal Probation."